Ken Leishman: Later life

 Imprisoned again as a result of the gold heist and awaiting trial, Leishman, assisted by some accomplices, managed to escape from Headingley Jail in September, 1966, and stole an aircraft from Steinbach, Manitoba, reinforcing his reputation as the "Flying Bandit."

 Leishman and his accomplices were arrested after a shootout in Gary, Indiana.
-In 1975, after his release from prison, Leishman moved to Red Lake, Ontario to manage Tomahawk Airlines.
+In 1975, after his release from prison, Leishman moved to Red Lake, Ontario, to manage Tomahawk Airlines.
 He was a "model citizen", even being nominated as a candidate for Reeve of the community.

-Leishman disappeared while on a mercy flight in 1979 and was declared officially dead in 1980.
+Death

+On December 14, 1979, Leishman was piloting a Piper Aztec on a Mercy Flight, when the plane disappeared.
+It was last heard from just five minutes before it was supposed to land in Thunder Bay.
+With him on the plane was a patient, Eva Harper, who had broken her hip in a snowmobile accident, and medical escort Janet Meekis.
+An initial search for the wreckage was called off after 10 days.
+It was later discovered 40 kilometers north of Thunder Bay on May 3, 1980.
+The remains were sent to the Centre of Forensic Sciences in Toronto, where both female passengers were identified.
+However, according to the coroner in the case, the lab was unable to identify Leishman as the third victim.
+He was declared dead 1 year and 2 days after the crash, on December 16, 1980.

 In popular culture

 Leishman's exploits caught the fancy of the public, and he became something of a "Robin Hood" figure.
 A 2005 television documentary, written by Bob Lower and directed by Norma Bailey, entitled Ken Leishman: The Flying Bandit recounts his life and career as a criminal.

 Other biographical material about Leishman includes a play (The Flying Bandit (2007) by Lindsay Price), a book (The Flying Bandit by Heather Robertson) and a "non-fiction novel" based on his life, called Bandit: A Portrait of Ken Leishman by Wayne Tefs.